-Cybersecurity insurance, also known as cyber risk insurance or cyber liability coverage (CLIC), will cover a business’ liabilities in the event of a data breach involving sensitive data including credit card numbers, Social Security numbers, and health records.
-In addition to covering legal expenses and fees, cyber insurance can notify clients about a data breach, fix damaged computer systems, and restore the affected customers’ personal identities.
+Cybersecurity insurance, also known as cyber risk insurance or cyber liability coverage (CLIC), is designed to cover a business’ liabilities in the event of a data breach involving sensitive data.
+This can include credit card numbers, Social Security numbers, and protected health information (PHI).
+In addition to covering legal expenses and fees, cyber insurance can help notify clients about a data breach, fix damaged computer systems, and restore the affected customers’ personal identities.

 What businesses need cybersecurity insurance?
 The short answer is every business.
-All types of commercial entities, including not-for-profit organizations, corporations, and educational institutions, can benefit from having cyber insurance if they collect, process, and store financial or personal customer or employee data.
+All types of commercial entities, including not-for-profit organizations, corporations, educational and financial services institutions, can benefit from having cyber insurance if they collect, process, and store financial or personal customer or employee data.

 This sensitive information makes both small and large companies potential targets.
 All it takes is one successful attack to cause a costly breach of data.

-Some reasons you should consider getting cybersecurity insurance are:
+Some reasons you should consider getting cybersecurity insurance include:

-The cybersecurity insurance sector currently covers a small percent of losses that businesses incur after a cyber attack.
-However, with the rise in malicious cyber activity that have cost the U.S. economy billions of dollars ($109 in 2016) and the $356 million in claims insurance companies have received from policyholders, it is evident that cybersecurity insurance needs will substantially increase.
+The cybersecurity insurance sector currently covers a small percentage of losses that businesses incur after a cyber attack.
+However, the rise in malicious cyber activity has the cost of a data breach at nearly $4 million, making it evident that cybersecurity insurance needs will substantially increase.